route-nazionale/external-data-import/README.md

 Install
 -------

-After cloning the repo, get composer and then install the dependencies:
+After cloning the repo, get composer and install the dependencies:

     curl -sS https://getcomposer.org/installer | php

     php composer.phar install

+Copy the file config.php.dist to config.php and fill it with your data.